RLMLLC/product_update/README.md

 ## 5. Installation

 1. Locate your unique PrestaShop admin directory.
-This is the folder in your PrestaShop root that has been renamed for security (e.g., `admin123xyz`, `admin-balsat`, etc.).
+This is the folder in your PrestaShop root that has been renamed for security (e.g., `admin123xyz`, etc.).
 2. Upload the `trigger_hooks.php` file into this directory.

 Placing it in the admin directory provides a basic layer of security, as the URL is not easily guessable.